menandmice/micetro_docs/guides/reference/authserve_nomcc.rst

 Installing the nomCC library
 ----------------------------

-The Men&Mice DNS Server Controller uses tge ``nomcc`` Python library to control the AuthServe service.
+The Men&Mice DNS Server Controller uses the ``nomcc`` Python library to control the AuthServe service.

 Install ``nomcc`` Python library according to the instructions on its `Github repository <https://github.com/akamai/nomcc>`_.